emilk/sol/README.md

 That being said, dynamically typed languages provides a flexibility that a statically typed language like C++ or Java does not.
 Sol aims to provide the best of both worlds by the concept of *plausible typing*.

-Type annotations also help makes the code more readible as it provides **self-documentation**.
+Type annotations also help makes the code more readable as it provides **self-documentation**.

 ## State
-Sol is work in progress.
+Sol is no longer in active development.

 ## Similar attempts
-There has been other atempts to bring static typing to Lua.
-Hoever, they all suffer from attempting to be compatible without compilation, which means putting the type into comments or via MetaLua-syntax which makes the code ugly to the point of unintelligibleness.
-My experience tells me that if it aint pretty, it aint gonna be used.
+There has been other attempts to bring static typing to Lua.
+However, they all suffer from attempting to be compatible without compilation, which means putting the type into comments or via MetaLua-syntax which makes the code ugly to the point of unintelligibleness.
+My experience tells me that if it ain't pretty, it ain't gonna be used.

 ### [Tidal Lock](https://github.com/fab13n/metalua/tree/tilo/src/tilo)